rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 ![globalstate redux hook with connect hoc](./demo-with-connect-redux-hoc.gif)

-In case you're wondering, you can have different counters for both of them, and it'll work just fine!
-You just need to initialize the state with both the counters, dispatch actions from their respective buttons, and use the respective values from the state to display.
+In case you’re wondering, you can have different counters for both of them, and it’ll work just fine!
+You need to initialize the state with both the counters, dispatch actions from their respective buttons, and use the respective values from the state to display.
 Like so :

 ```jsx
 // In App.js, initialize counters like this